Flamenco Shows in Barcelona

 1. Tablao Cordobes

-2. Tablao Flamenco de Carmen
+2. Tablao Flamenco de Carmen (with Dinner)

 INSIDER TIP: Another great advantage of Tablao Flamenco de Carmen is your ticket also grants you free entry to Poble Espanyol (usually €14) after 4pm, so you can also explore this cultural highlight before the performance.
 Poble Espanyol translates to ‘Spanish Village’ and this mini-town is a wonderful tribute to Spanish architecture, which also houses several art museums and exhibitions.
 Read more here.